dhk628/text-summarization/README.md

 # Fine-Tuning a LLM

 For the first step, I will practice fine-tuning a LLM.
 For this section, I will roughly follow this [Kaggle tutorial](https://www.kaggle.com/code/lusfernandotorres/text-summarization-with-large-language-models) and fine-tune BART on dialogues.
-This is (being) done in `dialogue.ipynb`.
+This is (being) done in [`dialogue.ipynb`](dialogue.ipynb).
+The outputs of the notebook with the Plotly plots can be viewed [here](https://dhk628.github.io/text-summarization/).